Lithuanian Christian Democracy Party: History

+From 2024

 On 8 January 2024, Mindaugas Puidokas, former Member of the Seimas from the Labour Party, joined the party and was elected as its chairman.
 The party made the decision to contest Seimas and European Parliament elections for the first time in its history.
 Puidokas had resigned from the Labour Party in March 2022, after the party distanced himself from his comments on the 2022 Russian invasion of Ukraine, in which he blamed the outbreak of the war on NATO aggression.

 On 22 January 2024, it endorsed Ignas Vėgėlė in the 2024 Lithuanian presidential election.

 To contest the 2024 European Parliament election in Lithuania, the party formed a "Coalition of Peace" (Lithuanian: "Taikos koalicija") with the Samogitian Party and the team of failed 2024 presidential candidate Valdas Tutkus.
 The coalition's proclaimed goals are to oppose European integration and the deployment of Lithuanian soldiers in Ukraine, and defend traditional values.

 Platform

 In its platform, the party ascribes itself to Christian democracy and Catholic social teaching.
 According to the party, the country has been taken over by "leftist political powers" which promote "gender ideology".
 Though it ascribes to the Roman Catholic Church, it extols Iceland as the example for Lithuania to follow.

 After Puidokas's takeover of the party, its rhetoric has been described as supportive of Russia and peddling disinformation and conspiracy theories.